-2 Draft Rule determination
+2 Rule determination

-The Commission has determined in accordance with section 99 of the National Electricity Law (NEL) to make this draft Rule, with some amendments.
-A draft of the Rule to be made (the draft Rule) is attached to this determination.
+The Commission has determined in accordance with section 102 of the National Electricity Law (NEL) to make, with amendments, this Rule Determination and in accordance with section 103, the Rule.
+The Rule to be made (the Rule) is attached to this determination.
+The Rule will commence operation on 1 January 2008.

-This determination sets out the Commission's reasons for making the draft Rule.
+This determination sets out the Commission's reasons for making the Rule.
 The Commission has taken into account:

-- the Commission's powers under the NEL to make the Rule; - the proponent's Rule change proposal and proposed Rule; - submissions received; and - the Commission's analysis as to the way(s) in which the draft Rule is likely to contribute to the achievement of the National Electricity Market (NEM) objective so that it satisfies the statutory Rule making test.
+- the Commission's powers under the NEL to make the Rule; - the proponent's Rule change proposal and proposed Rule; - submissions received; and - the Commission's analysis as to the way(s) in which the Rule is likely to contribute to the achievement of the National Electricity Market (NEM) objective so that it satisfies the statutory Rule making test.

-The Commission has applied the statutory Rule making test and, for reasons set out in Chapter 3 of this draft Rule determination, is satisfied that the draft Rule, as amended, is likely to contribute to the achievement of the NEM objective.
+The Commission has applied the statutory Rule making test and, for reasons set out in Chapter 3 of this Rule determination, is satisfied that the Rule, as amended, is likely to contribute to the achievement of the NEM objective.